cotoole23/stepinto-prd/masterplan.md

 ## Vision

-Step Into is a beautifully minimal mobile app that lets tourists explore towns like Cobh through immersive, offline self-guided walking tours — blending cultural storytelling with GPS guidance at their own pace.
+Step Into is a beautifully simple mobile app that helps tourists explore heritage towns like Cobh through immersive, offline walking tours — blending cultural storytelling with GPS guidance at their own pace.

 ## Product Goals (MVP)